Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 Master Handbook of Acoustics

 The Master Handbook of Acoustics explains all the aspects of acoustic environments and teaches you how to create your own.
-Yes, it does have a bunch of math, but it also explains everything really well.
-It’s a great read for those that are looking into creating their own studio and want to know how to treat their rooms.
+Yes, it has a bunch of math, but it also explains everything well.
+It’s an excellent read for those looking into creating their own studio and wanting to know how to treat their rooms.

 Behind the Glass: Top Record Producers Tell How They Craft the Hits